 It was also helpful to change the required Python version in the Pipfile to the version I had.
 In my case, it was

 You can create your config file using their bootstrap or create one based off of the Docusaurus v2 config file.
-You can remove everything between lines 20 and 31.

 As a result, my